 There are three well known facts about Porto.
 One, it’s home to Port, a fortified wine that goes well as an aperitif or paired with a dessert.
 Two, it sits next to the Douro valley, where some of the best Portuguese red wines are produced.
-Third, Portugal’s name derives from ‘Portus Cale’, Porto’s name during the Roman Empire.
+Three, Portugal’s name derives from ‘Portus Cale’, Porto’s name during the Roman Empire.
 Alas, none of these three pieces of trivia tells much about the city or its inhabitants, which are neither particularly fixated on spirits nor on Roman toponymy of 2,200 years ago.
 There is however one story that perfectly epitomises Porto: the 1832 city siege.
 It’s a story of valour and hardship.
 A clash of the old and of the new.
 A mark in Portuguese history made of sweat, tears and blood.

 The siege was a decisive chapter of a larger book we have peeked into before, when talking about the Queluz Palace: the 19th century civil war that pitted brother against brother.
 On one side, Dom Pedro, who wanted a constitutional monarchy for Portugal.
 On the other, his brother Dom Miguel, who wanted to keep the old absolutist monarchy.

 The events that spurred this fratricidal conflict can also be traced back to Porto.
 In 1820, a liberal revolution that had sparked in the city quickly spread out to the entire country.
 Seen through today’s eyes, the demands of the revolutionaries look perhaps conflicting: on the one hand, they wanted a constitution for Portugal that would bring more power to the people; on the other hand, they clamoured for a less independent Brazil, which a mere five years ago had gone from being a colony to an equal part in the United Kingdom of Portugal, Brazil and the Algarves.